cicirello/InteractiveBinPacking/README.md

 To execute the build process do one of the following.
 If your working directory is the build directory, then simply execute `ant` from the command line.
 If your working directory is the parent of build, then execute: `ant -f build/build.xml`

 The default of the provided ant build file, compiles all source files and generates the executable  jar of the application.
-If you wish to run execute the JUnit tests, then you can execute `ant test` from the command line.
+If you wish to execute the JUnit tests, then you can execute `ant test` from the command line.
 If your working directory is the parent of build, then execute: `ant -f build/build.xml test`.
 This command will compile the application, execute the JUnit test cases, and generate the executable jar file.

 The build generates the following directories: bin (for the compiled Java classes) and testbin (for the compiled JUnit tests).